vibaiher/vibaiher.com/source/posts/vcg-first-edition.html.markdown

 #### [How to Build a Skyscraper](https://www.youtube.com/watch?v=7MeBuDLbF98)

-I proposed this one but anybody argued anything at end.
+I proposed this one but nobody argued anything at end.
 Maybe its not as controversial as the first one, but I liked it because it shows a lot of problems related with software projects only talking about the history of skyscrapers.

 #### [Connascence & coupling](https://www.youtube.com/watch?v=Ip2o4vbAK3s)

 Sincerely I need to view this talk again.
 It's about coupling and cohesion, and a software metic called [Connascence](https://en.wikipedia.org/wiki/Connascence_(computer_programming)).
-This metric allow us to talk about the relation of two objects and the complexity of this relation.
+This metric allows us to talk about the relation of two objects and the complexity of this relation.
 I’m sure this metic will appear in the next [Flywire](https://twitter.com/flywireeng)’s code reviews…

 #### [Nothing is Something](https://www.youtube.com/watch?v=OMPfEXIlTVE)